kristyh2/kristyh2-is452-finalproject/README.md

 * Save your spreadsheet as a .csv (Hint: Before saving, copy the file name you create so that you can easily input it in the next step).

 Step 2.
 Run the program.
 Once you run the program, you will be prompted to input the following:
-* Name of CSV file with unique student IDs (Hint: this should be the name you just copied).
+* csv_input: Name of CSV file with unique student IDs (Hint: this will be the name you just copied).
+* assn_name: Name of assignment you told students to put in the submission (e.g., CMN529_ASSN1)
+* possible_points: The total amount of points this assignment is worth (e.g., 20)
+* completion_wt: The percentage that submitting the assignment is weighted (Hint: If you do not have a word limit, enter 0).
+* wordcount_min: The minimum number of words students must have to receive credit (Hint: If you are only grading for completion, enter 0).
+* wordcount_max: The maximum number of words students must have to receive credit.
+(Hint: If there is no wordcount limit, enter something like 100000000000).
+* wordcount wt: The percentage that following the wordcount criteria for the assignment is weighted (Hint: If you do not have a word limit, enter 0).